Is your relationship with your database true love … or more like love-hate?

 Your data isn’t getting any younger.

 Yes, it’s hard to let go, but you need to delete some records.
-I know you’ve probably spent a lot of time getting that information in there (… and maybe a lot of money, too, if you purchased stale data from a third-party provider).
+I know you’ve probably spent a lot of time getting that information in there (… and maybe a lot of money, too, if you purchased static data from a third-party provider).
 And yes, it may take some time and effort to replace it.
 You have to ask the hard questions.

 Make sure that you know what is real and what is fake – and what information is really important to you.
 That means valid email addresses, accurate job titles, and verified direct-dial phone numbers.
 If your data isn’t the real deal, it’s time to move along.